 Pink flowers wherever you look!
 The Timeless Series has been developed to provide persistent blooms throughout the year.

-Grape Timeless’s purple leaves is engraved with dark veins.
+Grape Timeless’s purple leaves are engraved with dark veins.
 A magnificent rainbow of color may be achieved by combining different Timeless cultivars of comparable size.

 Spectacular foliage colors, textures, and forms are all on display in Coral Bells.
-With their tidy everlasting clumps, these kinds are great hedge perennials with their vigor and abundance of delicate blooms.
+With their tidy everlasting clumps, these kinds of perennials are great hedges with their vigor and abundance of delicate blooms.